Dr. Teresa Williams León

 "Asian American Studies is important because it was born out of the passion, dedication, and struggle of Asian Americans and people of all ethnic groups who knew that the critical examination of Asian Americans has a legitimate place in higher education."

-Dr. Williams León has a joint appointment in both Asian American Studies and Central American Studies.
+Dr. Williams León is currently serving as the acting director of the American Indian Studies Program.
 Her research and teaching interest focus on transnational, transborder, multiethnic/multiracial identity, communities and institutions, race and ethnic relations, and the multiracial/multiethnic Asian diaspora in Japan, the United States and Central and South America and the Caribbean.

 Williams León has published numerous articles and book chapters.
 She has also been featured in documentary films and media presentations on multiracial and transnational identities.
 She co-edited, with Professor Velina Hasu Houston of USC., the special issues of Amerasia Journal (1997, Vol. 23, No. 1) titled, "No Passing Zone: The Artistic and Discursive Voices of Asian-Descent Multiracials," which has now become part of Amerasia's classic series.
 She co-edited an anthology with Cynthia L. Nakashima of UC Berkeley titled, "The Sum of Our Parts: Mixed Heritage Asian Americans" (Temple University Press, 2001).